Montezuma Costa Rica

 Many of the residents of Montezuma enjoy natural living, so practicing yoga is a popular pastime.
 It’s a great way to relax, gain flexibility and get in tune with nature during your stay at Luna Llena.

-At Aldea Luna Llena we have the opportunity to work in our Yoga practice two times per week.
+At Aldea Luna Llena we have the opportunity to work in our Yoga practice !
 See our current schedule below: